yasn77/hello-world-demo/README.md

     ```shell
     minikube image build -t 127.0.0.1/hello-world-demo:local .
     ```
-3. Deploy in to Minikube (_Note:_ this will deploy in to the `default` namespace):
+3. Deploy in to Minikube:

     ```shell
-    minikube kubectl -- create deployment hello-world --image=127.0.0.1/hello-world-demo:local
-    minikube kubectl -- expose deployment hello-world --type=NodePort --port=8000
+    $ minikube kubectl -- apply -f ./static-deploy.yaml
-    minikube service hello-world --url
+    $ minikube service -n ingress-nginx ingress-nginx-controller --url | head -1
     ```
     You will see URL displayed, browsing to that link should display the App.

+    _Note: HTTP `Host` must be `static-hello.localdomain` when making the request, or add an entry to `/etc/hosts`_

 ### Manually Using Helm

-1. To be safe, set `KUBECONFIG` path:
+1. Ensure Minikube cluster is up and running:

     ```shell
-    export KUBECONFIG=${PWD}/.kubeconfig
+    $ minikube start
     ```

-2. Ensure Minikube cluster is up and running:
+2. To be safe, set `KUBECONFIG` path:

     ```shell
+    $ export KUBECONFIG=${PWD}/.kubeconfig
-    minikube start
+    $ minikube update-context
     ```

 3. Build container image and ensure that it's loaded in to Minikube cluster: